Gennaro Angiulo

 Gennaro Joseph "Jerry" Angiulo Sr. ([dʒenˈnaːro ˈandʒulo]; March 20, 1919 – August 29, 2009) was an American mobster who rose to the position of underboss in the Patriarca crime family of New England under Raymond L. S. Patriarca.
+He and his brothers oversaw the Boston, Massachusetts faction of the Patriarca family.
 Angiulo was convicted of racketeering in 1986 and was imprisoned until being released in 2007.
-One of the Angiulo Brothers, he was "probably the last very significant Mafia boss in Boston’s history".
+According to Massachusetts State Police colonel Thomas J. Foley, Angiulo was "probably the last very significant Mafia boss in Boston’s history".

 Early life

-Gennaro J. Angiulo was born in 1919 to Italian immigrants Cesare and Giovannina "Jeannie" (née Fimiani) Angiulo, who owned a mom-and-pop grocery store.
+Gennaro J. Angiulo was born in 1919 to Italian immigrants Cesare and Giovannina "Jeannie" (née Fimiani) Angiulo, who owned the "Dog House", a mom-and-pop convenience store and luncheonette on Prince Street in the North End of Boston.
 He grew up with his siblings Nicolo, Donato, Francesco, Antonio, Michele and James.
 Even though he was from the North End neighborhood, he graduated from Boston English High School in 1936, where his ambition was to attend Suffolk Law School and become a criminal lawyer.
-Gennaro Angiulo enlisted in the U.S. Navy at the beginning of World War II and served 4 years in the Pacific theater; he achieved the rank of Chief Boatswain's Mate.
-Upon completion of his service, he moved back to the North End of Boston.
-He had a regular table in the back room of an Italian dinery called Francesca's Restaurant on North Washington Street in North End, Boston.
+Instead, he enlisted in the U.S. Navy at the beginning of World War II and served four years in the Pacific theater, achieving the rank of Chief Boatswain's Mate.
+Upon completion of his service, he returned to the North End of Boston.